jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

-# Notes on installing Ubuntu guest VMs in VirtualBox on a macOS host
+# Notes on installing Ubuntu guest VMs in VirtualBox on a macOS or Windows 10 host

-2017-Apr-07: On Mac OS X 10.11.6 system, installed VirtualBox 5.1.18 r114002,
-and created new Ubuntu 14.04.1 64-bit VM

-Update from 2017-Nov-07:
-On macOS Sierra 10.12.6 system, installed VirtualBox 5.1.30 r118389,
-and created Ubuntu 16.04.3 64-bit desktop VM

-Update from 2018-Apr-20:
-On macOS Sierra 10.12.6 system, installed VirtualBox 5.2.8 r121009,
-and created Ubuntu 16.04.4 64-bit desktop VM and also an Ubuntu 14.04.5 64-bit desktop VM (using VirtualBox CD image to add guest additions)

 # General notes on VM settings